vranki/laser-gcode-exporter-inkscape-plugin/README.txt

 ------------------
 This project was intended to build and all in one exporting plugin for laser cutters and Inkscape 0.91.
 The project builds gcode that is compatible with a fork of Marlin designed to run on laser cutters found at https://github.com/TurnkeyTyranny/buildlog-lasercutter-marlin .
-The project is build on work by other people, thank you to the effort they put in before me.
+The project is built on work by other people, thanks go out to the effort they put in before me.
 This script is released under the license GPL v2.

 Installation
 ------------